 - 8 pitted prunes

 - 3/4 cup pineapple tidbits

 - 1/3 cup plus 2 tablespoons water, divided

 - Dash dried marjoram

 - In the same skillet, saute onion and celery for 3 minutes.
-Stir in the plums, pineapple, apricots, 1/3 cup water, soy sauce and marjoram.
+Stir in the prunes, pineapple, apricots, 1/3 cup water, soy sauce and marjoram.
 Bring to a boil.
 Reduce heat; cover and simmer for 15 minutes.

 - Return pork to the pan.
 Stir in remaining water; return to a boil.
 Reduce heat; cover and simmer for 7-11 minutes or until meat is tender.
 Yield: 4 servings.

 Originally published as Chops with Mixed Fruit in Light & Tasty February/March 2006, p45